pixalate-inc/pixalate-android-sdk/README.md

-# pxsdk-temp
+# pxsdk-android

-Temporary home for the pxsdk project.
+Impression reporting library for android apps, by Pixalate, Inc.